HashNuke/mogo-chat/docs/install-local.md

 ### Local install for development and other purposes

-You'll need Erlang version R16B02 or higher, Elixir version v0.12.4 and Postgresql.
+You'll need Erlang version R16B02 or higher, Elixir version v0.12.5 (or higher) and Postgresql.

 * Create a postgresql database called `mogo_chat_development`